 They work by influencing the growth and development of the jaw of a young patient.
 The most common use of a functional appliance is to encourage the forward growth of a retrusive or under-developed lower jaw.
 The functional appliance holds the lower jaw forward over a period of time, until the teeth, jaws, and joints have adapted and the desired jaw position has been obtained.
 Correction of prominent top teeth is not straightforward and relies on co-operation from you or your child.
 Simply placing train track braces is usually insufficient as fixed braces (train tracks) are designed primarily to straighten teeth.

 The more common removable functional appliances are made from separate upper and lower parts, which interlock placing the lower jaw in a more advanced position.
+The total amount of satisfied clients exceeds 90%, from what we noted so far.
 Other types of functional appliance are made from just one piece, although these may adapt slightly less well to the teeth.

 The effectiveness of a functional appliance depends on:

 A well-aligned bite helps create a beautiful smile